Ayiwoma/SQL-Project/README.md

 ## Challenges
 (discuss challenges you faced in the project)

-1. Figuring the required information that is needed to get the specific results needed.
-E.g Some of the city cells were empty and thus getting a specific decision pending to each city was difficult.
+The challenges face in executing this project includes some as listed below

+1. Reducing the sample size as some of the data collected had null figures.

+2. Filtering the data so that the running the API it will generate specific information as regards location like city/country.

+3.

-2. Some of the columns had empty cells which made filtering difficult, generating revenue that was supplied but with more empty cells than filled cells.
+4. Some of the columns had empty cells which made filtering difficult, generating revenue that was supplied but with more empty cells than filled cells.

 ## Future Goals
 (what would you do if you had more time?)

-1. Clean up the presentation of many of the columns, so that they are more presentable to the recipient of the information.
+1. Clean up the presentation of many of the data, so that they are more presentable to the recipient of the information.

-2. Arrange the data so that the empty columns will be filled with information that will better explain the situation of each column
+2. Collate additional information to enable there be a comprehensive sample to be presented.

 3. Calculate some of the columns that had revenue and fill them with the needed information